zlaalamiWD/readme/docs/Documentation/pharmacy-apis-copy/mailbox-copy-1.md

 ## Rejected

 If order creation errors/rejects; then Rejected event will be created.
-Possible reasons for system to reject order request include existing open orders for same order number or Invalid NDC used.
+Possible reasons for system to reject order request include duplicate order number or Invalid NDC used.

 #### Sample "Rejected" event